-Most lawyers will only offer fixed-fee arrangements where the divorce is undefended (which applies 99% of the time).
+Most Divorce Lawyers in England & Wales will only offer fixed fee divorce where the divorce is undefended (which applies 99% of the time).

 Believe it or not, it is possible to obtain a divorce with no legal advice or representation whatsoever.
 If you and your partner have managed to sort out the division of marital property and organised the care of any children from the marriage yourselves, then you can conduct your own divorce.

 DIY divorces are the cheapest way to dissolve your marriage, and many firms offer DIY divorce packages which you can purchase (with or without a document checking service).
 You can also download the forms from the internet free of charge.
 As with fixed-fee arrangements, you will be required to pay court fees separately.

 Be warned, however, the break-up of a marriage is one of the most stressful events an individual can experience, and emotions are bound to be running high during negotiations between you both.
 Before deciding to rule out obtaining legal advice you need to be sure that you will not regret any concessions you make with regards to property and/or investments later on down the line when the dust has settled.

 Although many people are adverse to ‘airing their dirty laundry’ so to speak, sometimes talking to close friends and/or family can provide you with a clearer perspective and you may decide that, despite the cost, it is prudent to seek professional advice for the sake of your best interests.